metaplex-foundation/docs/docs/programs/token-metadata/certified-collections.md

 - `Size`: The size of the collection, i.e. the number of NFTs that are directly linked to this Collection NFT.
 This number is automatically computed by the Token Metadata program but can also be set manually to facilitate the migration process.

 Note that, because `CollectionDetails` is a new field, not all existing collections will use it yet.
+This means, **it is possible for a Collection NFT created before version 1.3, to have `CollectionDetails` set to `None` but to still be a Collection NFT**.

-However, we encourage new collections to use it both to allow sizing their collections and provide an on-chain way to determine a Collection NFT from a Regular one.
+That being said, we encourage new collections to use it both to allow sizing their collections and provide an on-chain way to determine a Collection NFT from a Regular one.
+We also encourage existing collections to [migrate their Collection NFT](#migrating-to-sized-collections).

 ![](./assets/Token-Metadata-Collections-Collection-NFT.png)